Staff Spotlight: Kathleen Hickey, Promoting First Relationships

 Take care of yourself, so you can then take care of your baby.
 Ask for help, seek good information, be vulnerable.

-YES has a suite of programs dedicated to promoting healthy development in children through positive parent-child relationships for children age birth-6.
+YES has a comprehensive set of programs dedicated to promoting healthy development in children through positive parent-child relationships for children age birth-6.
 Through evidence-based practices like Parent-Child Interaction Therapy (PCIT) and Promoting First Relationships (PFR), clinically trained therapists and home-visiting staff address behavior and emotional issues, as well as ensure children are meeting developmental milestones.

 If you think these programs would be a benefit to you and your family, or someone you may know please contact Director Jackie Bui at firstname.lastname@example.org